 Chronic hyponatraemia is more common, especially in elderly patients with polypharmacy or poor oral intake.
 The brain adapts over time to the new osmolality by decreasing levels of certain osmolytes within the neurones.
-This allows the neurones to remain relatively isotonic and avoid development of cerebral oedema.
+This allows the neurones to remain relatively isotonic and avoid the development of cerebral oedema.

 Patients may therefore be asymptomatic.
 It is very important to not correct sodium too quickly in patients with chronic hyponatraemia.
 Sudden increases in ECF osmolality can result in osmotic demyelination syndrome, which is associated with significant morbidity and mortality.